datastructures-js/graph/README.md

 ```

 ### .getWeight(srcKey, destKey)
-gets the edge's weight between two vertices.
+Gets the edge's weight between two vertices.
 If there is no direct edge between the two vertices, it returns `Infinity`.
 It also returns 0 if the source key is equal to destination key.

 <table>
   <tr>